kapouer/raja/README-session-permission-vary.md

 Basically, everything's all right as long as there is not too much entries in the cache :() and that happens the moment a web site shows login info on all its html pages and has many users.

+How does Vary matching work ?

+A request is presented to the cache with

+url: url0
+permissions: pa, pb, pc
+accept-encoding: gzip, deflate // TODO check what happens with *

+and the cache has these entries

+0 url0
+1 permissions=pa,pc url0
+2 permissions=pa,pc&encoding=gzip url0
+3 permissions=pa url0
+4 permissions=pb,pc url0
+5 permissions=pf,pg url0

+The match is done by constructing several url and searching them in the cache.
+Each constructed url is built out of a combination of the variable fields the request has:
+(omitting the permissions= start) pa url0 pb url0 pc url0 pa,pb url0
+pa,pc url0
+pb,pc url0

+the match with the most permissions is used - here it would be 1 or 4.
+That conflict is resolved by choosing the most up-to-date entry.
+In a correct application cache, it wouldn't happen: the same url0 cannot depend on non-mutually-exclusive permissions:

+pa,pb url0
+pa,pc url0

+can exist in the cache, in which case the application never grant permissions pb AND pc to the same user.

+This mecanism supports only (and obviously) very small permissions sets.
+The smaller number of permissions required to view a page, the better.

 Do not mis-evict entries from LFU